Do You Need W3TC?

 Opcode cache is primarily used to cache PHP code.
 Because WordPress is coded in PHP, multiple sections of WordPress are regularly utilized when serving up a webpage.
 Opcode cache can cache this site code for a definite increase in performance and speed.

 This caching option transfers work from a running database to the CPU/RAM and is not recommended if you are on a shared server.
-Unless you are utilizing a sizable server (like a virtual, dedicated or managed server option) with a substantial amount of RAM, leave this option unchecked.
+Unless you are utilizing a sizable server (like a virtual private server, dedicated server or a managed wordpress or managed woocommerce server options) with a substantial amount of RAM, leave this option unchecked.

 The Object Cache option stores the results of complicated database queries to reduce the server’s load.
 For example, say a user made a simple search on your site.
 That search performs a full search on your entire WordPress database.
 Object caching stores that info for future use so the results can be provided more quickly next time.
 You can try this option, but I would only leave it enabled if you see an increase in backend speed.